-Three reflections on the AI revolution after cataloguing more than 500 examples of artificial intelligence in action.
+Three reflections on 500 examples of artificial intelligence in action.

 Over at DeepIndex I keep a list of interesting applications of artificial intelligence.
 One year in, here are my top three reflections on the state of applied AI.